ossf/scorecard-webapp/scorecards-site/content/home.md

 <h2 class="h1" id="run-the-checks">Run the checks</h2>

-Security Scorecards can be used in a couple of different ways:
+OpenSSF Scorecard can be used in a couple of different ways:

 1. Run automatically on code you own **using the GitHub Action**
 2. Run manually on your (or somebody else’s) project **via the Command Line**